The major culprits of communication breakdown in a relationship are dead-end relationship questions.

 Communicate with intent

 After learning how to ask the right relationship questions, use that skill to communicate with intent.
-It is odd but couples and family fall into the habit of having generic conversation with one another.
+It is odd but couples and family fall into the habit of having generic conversations with each other.

 Life is all about developing lasting relationships and enjoying those that you surround yourself with.
 Asking such relationship building questions will allow your relationships to thrive!